Bastardly/reactCreateModule/readme.md

 ## Disclaimer
 This is a proof of concept.
 I might decide to make this more customizable.
-But for now, it was just an excuse to you Go.
+But for now, it was just an excuse to use Go.

 Go is awesome...